Carbidopa/levodopa: Parkinson's disease

-There is tentative evidence that it is useful in amblyopia when used with other treatments.

 Side effects

 Common side effects include dizziness, drowsiness, blurred vision, nausea, vomiting, dry mouth, low appetite, heartburn, diarrhea, constipation, frequent sneezing, nasal congestion, flu-like symptoms, cough, muscle pain, numbness, paresthesia, sleep disturbances, skin rash, itching, or headache.

-Less common, but more serious, side effects can include very frequent blinking or twitching of the eyes, fainting, mood changes (e.g., depression), confusion, hallucinations, delusions, thoughts of suicide, compulsive behavior (e.g., compulsive gambling), hypersexuality, worsening of involuntary movements or spasms, or other movement problems.
+Less common, but more serious, side effects can include very frequent blinking or twitching of the eyes and other forms of levodopa-induced dyskinesia (LID), fainting, mood changes (e.g., depression), confusion, hallucinations, delusions, thoughts of suicide, compulsive behavior (e.g., compulsive gambling), hypersexuality, worsening of involuntary movements or spasms, or other movement problems.

 Mechanism of action

 Levodopa is converted to dopamine via the action of a naturally occurring enzyme called DOPA decarboxylase.
 This occurs both in the peripheral circulation and in the central nervous system after levodopa has crossed the blood–brain barrier.
-Activation of central dopamine receptors improves the symptoms of Parkinson's disease; however, activation of peripheral dopamine receptors causes nausea and vomiting.
-For this reason levodopa is usually administered in combination with a DOPA decarboxylase inhibitor (DDCI), in this case carbidopa, which is very polar (and charged at physiologic pH) and cannot cross the blood–brain barrier, however prevents peripheral conversion of levodopa to dopamine and thereby reduces the unwanted peripheral side effects of levodopa.
-Use of carbidopa also increases the quantity of levodopa in the bloodstream that is available to enter the brain.
+Activation of central dopamine receptors improves the symptoms of Parkinson's disease; however, activation of peripheral dopamine receptors causes nausea and vomiting..
+For this reason levodopa is usually administered in combination with a DOPA decarboxylase inhibitor (DDCI), in this case carbidopa, which cannot cross the blood–brain barrier (due to it being polar and charged at physiologic pH).
+This prevents peripheral conversion of levodopa to dopamine, thereby reducing the unwanted peripheral side effects.
+This also functions to increase the quantity of levodopa that is available to enter the brain.